-Corrosion is dependent on an electro – chemical reaction.
-Identify and correct the stray current and you will prevent any corrosion from occurring.
+Corrosion is dependent on an electro-chemical reaction.
+Identify and correct the stray current and you will prevent ALL corrosion from occurring.

-SeaBis correctly identifies the CAUSE of stray current corrosion – electrolysis and correct that cause, saving you thousands of dollars in maintenance and repair.
+SeaBis correctly identifies the CAUSE of stray current corrosion – electrolysis and corrects that cause, saving you thousands of dollars in maintenance and repair.

 SeaBis at work!
 An extremely complex commercial yacht.
 After a year use of SeaBis.
 No paint bubbles! seabis-reference

-Rust, electrolysis, electrolytic action, marina corrosion, boat corrosion and galvanic are all common terms.
+Rust, electrolysis, electrolytic action, marina corrosion, boat corrosion and galvanic are all common names.

-Rust is simply air carried current often vastly accelerated by stray current.
+Rust is simply air carried current often vastly accelerated by stray current – electrolysis.

-Galvanic is an entirely different process.
-It is caused by two different metals being in proximity in a conductor such as water.
-Galvanic is a million times slower than stray current corrosion.
+Galvanic is vastly accelerated by electrolysis.
+The minority cause is two different metals being in proximity in a conductor such as water.
+Galvanic is a million times slower than stray current corrosion – electrolysis.
 Anodes, when stray current corrosion is eliminated, will stop galvanic and should last 3 to 4 years.
 If they do not then stray current is the cause.